Fade2D Documentation pages v2.16.8

 Parameters

-[out]vAllTrianglesis used to return the triangles
+[out]vAllTrianglesA vector used to return the pointers to all triangles.

 ◆ getUndirectedEdges()